K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/Objects.md

     console.log(`My name is ${name}.
 I am ${age} years old.
     I work as a ${job}.`);
     };

 //Invoke function here
 description(name, age, job);

 //Define a class here
 class Person{
     constructor(name, age, job){
         this._name = name;
         this._age = age;
         this._job = job;
         }

     description(){
-        console.log(`My name is ${this._name}.
-        I am ${this._age} years old.
+        console.log(`My name is ${this._name} I am ${this._age} years old.
 I work as a ${this._job}`);
         }
-}
-//End class definition here
+};

-//Instantiate new Object
+//Instantiate Object

 let joe = new Person('Joe', 34, 'Janitor');

 //Invoke method
 joe.description();
 ```

-Above is an example of handling a task first with only variables and functions, then by using OOP principles.
+Above is an example of handling a task first
+with only variables and functions, then by
+using OOP principles.
 The output for
-both the functional approach and the OOP approach is identical.
-This example is written there so that you can compare the two
+both the functional approach and the OOP
+approach is identical.
+This example is
+written there so that you can compare the two
 different versions.
 It is understood that the task itself
 is sort of dumb.
 It's just an example to keep things simple.